Xilinx/XRT/src/runtime_src/doc/toc/xrt_kernel_executions.rst

 Note Regarding user-managed kernel
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The RTL kernels which are developed with arbitrary execution models must be managed explicitly by the user using native XRT API.
+The RTL kernels which are developed with any other arbitrary execution models must be managed explicitly by the user using native XRT API.
+The ``xrt::ip`` class and its member functions are needed to control/read/write these types of kernels.
+See the API details in https://xilinx.github.io/XRT/master/html/xrt_native_apis.html#user-managed-kernel

 Note regarding the un-managed kernel
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~